Ecommerce

 Round 3: Product Presentation and Features

-At first, it might seem strange how Shopify has fewer features than Wix for presenting your wares.
-You can only add 3 variants in Shopify for size, color or material.
-Wix gives you 6 variants and up to 100 options, for example, to choose different colors.
 Both let you create titles, descriptions, and image galleries with cool zoom effects.
-But Shopify doesn’t support carousel videos in all its themes, or (easily) allow for product customizations, ribbons, size charts or wishlists – while Wix does.
+But Shopify doesn’t (easily) allow for product customizations, ribbons, size charts or wishlists – while Wix does.

 Having said that, it all changes when you start digging deeper into Shopify’s extra apps.
 You can find a great range of free and paying add-ons, which will enable reviews, Facebook stores, eBay item importers, and tons more.
 And there is one really exciting and (so far) unique Shopify feature: Augmented Reality.
 This allows you to use your smartphone to navigate around the product and view every little detail.